Yoweri Museveni: 2018 age limit bill

-President Yoweri Museveni, as the incumbent president of Uganda, signed the Constitutional Amendment Bill No. 2 2017, commonly known as the "Age Limit" bill on 27 December 2017.
-The bill was successfully passed by the 10th parliament of Uganda on 20 December 2017.
+Museveni, as the incumbent president of Uganda, signed the Constitutional Amendment Bill No. 2 2017, commonly known as the "Age Limit" bill on 27 December 2017.
+The bill was passed by the 10th parliament of Uganda on 20 December 2017.
 As of 27 December 2017, in accordance with articles 259 and 262 of the Constitution of Uganda, the bill has effectively amended the Constitution to remove the presidential age limit caps.
-Before the amendment, article 102 (b) barred people above 75 and those below 35 years from running for the highest office.
-The current age limit bill also extends the term of office of parliament from the current five years to seven years.
+Before the amendment, article 102 (b) barred people above 75 and below 35 from running for the highest office.
+The current age limit bill also extends the term of office of parliament from five years to seven.
 The bill also restores presidential two-term limits which had been removed in a 2005 constitutional amendment.

 Challenge to the bill

 After Museveni signed the 2018 Age Limit Bill into law on 27 December 2017 (but parliament received the letter on 2 January 2018), the general public protested as they had been doing prior to the signing of the bill, using all avenues including on social media.
 In October 2017, some MPs returned what they alleged were bribes to facilitate the bill.